kivy/python-for-android/doc/source/services.rst

 ========

-python-for-android supports the use of Android Services, background tasks running in separate processes, in this case each running their own Python interpreter instance.
+python-for-android supports the use of Android Services, background tasks running in separate processes.
 These are the closest Android equivalent to multiprocessing on e.g. desktop platforms, and it is not possible to use normal multiprocessing on Android.
 Services are also the only way to run code when your app is not currently opened by the user.

-Services must be declared when python-for-android is run.
+Services must be declared when building your APK.
 Each one will have its own main.py file with the Python script to be run.
 You can communicate with the service process from your app using e.g. `osc
 <https://pypi.python.org/pypi/python-osc>`__ or (a heavier option)